Bedrock-OSS/regolith/docs/_pages/docs/getting_started/introduction.md

 Much like [bridge v2](https://editor.bridge-core.app/), Regolith introduces the concept of a "project folder", where your addons are written, including the RP, the BP, and any models, textures or configuration files.
 This single-folder-structure is great for version control, and allows you to keep your "source-of-truth" outside of com.mojang.

-Here is what a newly initialized Regolith project looks like:
+Here is what the structure of a newly initialized Regolith project looks like:

 ![](/regolith/assets/images/introduction/project_folder.png)